cynthiapinedoh79/Project2js/README.md

 1. Log in to GitHub and open your project’s [repository](https://github.com/).
 2. At the top of the repository (below the repo name, not the site header), click on the **"Settings"** tab.
-   - Alternatively, view a GIF tutorial by clicking [here](https://raw.githubusercontent.com/).
+   - Alternatively, view a GIF tutorial by clicking [Link to GitHub Docs](https://raw.githubusercontent.com/).
 3. In the left-hand sidebar under **"Code and Automation"**, click on **"Pages"**.
 4. On the GitHub Pages screen, scroll down to the **"Source"** section.
 5. Click the dropdown that says **"None"** and select **"Master Branch"** (or **"main"**, if that's your default).